Neurosion/StackWarden/README.md

 </pre>

 ### Monitor Result Handlers
-- Take results reported by monitors and forward them to the notification method and target they represent.
+- Take results reported by monitors and forward them via the notification method and target they represent.
 - The configuration files are named "YourHandlerNameHere.handlerconfig"
 - The name used in the file name, before the extension, is used in the monitor configuration files to reference that handler.